1. What Investment Law in New York Actually Covers

 4. Compliance Obligations and Ongoing Legal Risks

-Staying compliant under New York investment law is not a one-time task at fund formation. .t is an ongoing responsibility that evolves with every change in operations, investor base, and the regulatory environment.
+Compliance with New York investment law is not a one-time obligation at the fund formation stage, but an ongoing responsibility that evolves with changes in operations, the investor base, and the regulatory environment.

 Anti-Fraud, Disclosure, and the Role of Legal Counsel